 5. Pyrophoric Chemicals

 Pyrophoric chemicals spontaneously ignite in air at or below 55 °C (130 °F).
-These substances are extremely reactive and can pose a serious fire hazard.
+These substances are highly reactive and can pose a serious fire hazard.

 Several measures can be taken to control the risk posed by pyrophoric chemicals: